 and let

 We show that the stabilizers of $\Y$ act faithfully on the fibers of $\bigoplus_{i,j}\L_{i,j}$.
-Since the $\L_{i,j}$ are torsion, Proposition \ref{prop:quot<->bundle} will show that $\Y$ is a quotient of a smooth algebraic space by a finite diagonalizable group scheme; moreover, since $\Y$ is separated, the group action is proper.
+Since the $\L_{i,j}$ are torsion, Proposition \ref{prop:quot<->bundle} will show that $\Y$ is a quotient of a smooth algebraic space by a finite diagonalizable group scheme.
+Moreover, since $\Y$ has separated coarse space $X$, it is separated, so the group action is proper.
 To see that the stabilizer actions are faithful, we show that the corresponding map $\Y\to B\GG_m^C$ is representable, where $C=\sum_i c_i$ is the total number of $s_{i,j}$.
 Consider the following diagram in which the square is cartesian.